freeenergylab/FEP-SPell-ABFE/README.md

 - Support for doing charge correction for charged ligands based on Poisson-Boltzmann algorithm using APBS software.
 - Support for running one or more stages ("topology", "equilibration", "alchemy_morph", "alchemy_md", "alchemy_analysis") in one submit.
 - Support local parsimonious: the simulations of stages ("equilibration", "alchemy_md") can be skipped when turn on "dry_run".
-- Support for generating alchemical analysis results in .xvg plot.
+- Support for generating alchemical analysis results in .svg plot.
 - Support for including 'cofactors' in the system.

 # Basic usage: